Marine Corps Scholarship Foundation

-The Marine Corps Scholarship Foundation is a privately funded, 501(c)(3) non-profit organization that provides academic scholarships to children of United States Marines and Navy Corpsmen.
+The Marine Corps Scholarship Foundation is a privately funded, 501(c)(3) non-profit organization located in Alexandria, Virginia.
+The organization provides academic scholarships to children of United States Marines and Navy Corpsmen.
 The Scholarship Foundation is the Nation's oldest and largest provider of need-based scholarship to military children.
 Their funding is provided by private supporters, including individuals, corporations, and other nonprofit foundations.
 The organization's mission is to "Honor Marines by Educating Their Children."

+In October 2025, Lieutenant General George W. Smith Jr., USMC (RET), was announced as the new Chairman of the Board of Directors.